top of page

 Original Release: 1984 Epic Records

-Stevie Ray Vaughan's Couldn't Stand the Weather represents a critical moment in blues-rock history—a follow-up to the groundbreaking Texas Flood that solidified Vaughan's reputation as a guitar virtuoso.
-Following an album that sold a million copies in just five weeks, expectations were stratospheric.
+Stevie Ray Vaughan's Couldn't Stand the Weather represents a critical moment in blues-rock history—a sophomore album that solidified Vaughan's reputation as a generational guitar talent.
+Following the groundbreaking Texas Flood, the album carried the weight of enormous expectations, a challenge met with spectacular musicianship and production nuance.

 The Sonic Landscape